- Common uses

 HOW should this medicine be used?

 Swallow the capsules whole; do not open, break, or crush them.
+Tell your doctor if you cannot swallow the capsules whole.

 Your doctor may adjust your dose or temporarily or permanently stop your treatment depending on your response to treatment and any side effects that you experience.
 Talk to your doctor about how you are feeling during your treatment.